makhidkarun/crewgen/docs/README.txt

 =============

 The binaries are named for the operating system and the architecture you are using.
-For example, "teamgen_windows.amd64" is should run on most 64 bit Windows systems.
+For example, "teamgen_windows.amd64" should run on most 64 bit Windows systems.
 If not, please let me know.

 The teamgen.zip file has multiple binaries and a data directory.
 To use,